 What to do in the area

-Tokyo Skytree is located 20 minutes on foot from the traditional heart of Tokyo, Asakusa.
-At Asakusa you can experience the old Tokyo vibe, visit some craft shops and try local snacks at Nakamise-dori, a shopping street leading to the famous Sensoji Temple, a beautiful Shinto shrine.
+TOKYO SKYTREE is located 20 minutes on foot from the traditional heart of Tokyo, Asakusa.
+At Asakusa you can experience the old Tokyo vibe, visit some craft shops and try local snacks at Nakamise Dori, a shopping street leading to the famous Sensoji Temple, a beautiful Buddhist temple.
 Read more about Asakusa!

-Where to take great pictures of Tokyo Skytree
+Where to take the best pictures of TOKYO SKYTREE

-Sumida Park is a peaceful park located only a 10 min walk from Tokyo Skytree.
-It is also within walking distance from JR Asakusa station.
-Take a relaxing stroll along the Sumida river while taking memorable pictures of Skytree.
-Spring is the perfect season as you can see the cherry blossoms in the park are in full bloom, creating a breathtaking scenery with Tokyo Skytree in the background!
+Sumida Park is a peaceful park located only a 10 min walk from TOKYO SKYTREE, home to the big annual Sumidagawa Fireworks Festival and cherry blossom viewing events.
+Take a relaxing stroll along the Sumida River while taking memorable pictures of TOKYO SKYTREE.
+When you visit Tokyo in Spring, you can see the cherry blossoms in the park in full bloom, creating a second to none view with TOKYO SKYTREE in the background!

-Known as the oldest temple in Tokyo, Senso-ji temple allows visitors to take an impressive picture framing the historical and modern spot in one shot!
-It takes about 25 min to walk to the temple from Tokyo Skytree, which enables you to experience both the traditional and modern aspects of Japan at one time!
+Known as the oldest temple in Tokyo, Senso-ji enables visitors to take an beautiful picture framing the historical and modern side of Tokyo in one shot!
+It takes about 25 min to walk to the temple from TOKYO SKYTREE, a nice walk where you can experience both the traditional and modern aspects of Tokyo at the same time!

 Don’t forget to check out our private tour!